Australia China Scholar Network

 Representative of Australian National University

-Zijian Wang is a PhD candidate at the Australian National University’s College of Science and Medicine.
+Dr. Zijian Wang acquired his PhD at the Australian National University’s College of Science and Medicine.
 His doctoral research focuses on consumer leadership in palliative care using a combination of qualitative methods including story completion and Delphi study.
 As he progresses in his doctoral studies, Zijian aims to bridge the gap between academic research and practical application in healthcare settings, particularly in consumer empowerment in palliative care.

 微信截图_20240225160002